[Time Travel in Kanagawa] Autumn Traditional Performing Arts 2023: Takigi Noh, Yamakita no Ohmineiri, Bunraku Puppet Theater

 ・Website here

-[Travels and performances at the Kanagawa Classic Project]
+[Travels and performances at the Kanagawa Classics Project]

 "Performance" Ebina City Cultural Hall [6-1 Megumicho, Ebina City, Kanagawa Prefecture]

-The evening performance I saw was a work called "Katsura River Love Barriers," a domestic drama set in the world of ordinary people.
-The story revolves around a complicated love affair between a man and a woman, so I bought a pamphlet at the gift shop and studied it while waiting for the show to start.
+The evening performance I saw was a work called "Katsura River Enri no Shigarami," a domestic drama set in the world of ordinary people.
+The story revolves around the complicated love affairs of a man and a woman, so I bought a pamphlet at the gift shop and studied it while waiting for the show to begin.

-Bunraku puppet theater is a puppet show that adults can enjoy, and is performed by a tayu (a puppeteer) who freely speaks the lines of the characters, their emotions, and the development of the scene, a shamisen player who sits next to the tayu and expresses the scenery and psychology of the characters through sound, and a puppeteer.
-The three actors, the tayu, shamisen player, and puppeteer, work together in unison to breathe life into the puppets, bringing the performance to life.
+Bunraku puppet theater is a form of puppetry that adults can enjoy, and it is performed by a tayu (narrator) who freely recites the characters' lines, emotions, and scene developments, a shamisen player who sits next to the tayu and expresses the scenery and psychology of the characters through sound, and a puppeteer.
+When the tayu, shamisen player, and puppeteer work together in unison, they breathe life into the puppets and the piece comes to life.

-When the curtain rises, the puppeteers and puppeteers stand at the front and perform their acts, while the tayu and shamisen player sit upright on the sub-stage called the "Yuka" on the right, occasionally leaning forward to tell the tale with their voices and the sound of their shamisen.
-This time, the audience was close to the stage, so it was well worth watching.
+When the curtain rises, the puppeteer and puppeteer stand at the front and perform their act, while the tayu and shamisen player sit in seiza on the sub-stage called "yuka" on the right, occasionally leaning forward to tell the tale with their voice and the sound of their shamisen.
+This time, the audience was seated close together, making for a very enjoyable performance.

-When you see the actual puppets, they have small heads and long limbs, and are larger and more impressive than you would imagine.
-It is captivating to watch the three puppeteers manipulate one puppet with such grace and ease - the main puppeteer in charge of the head and right hand, the left puppeteer in charge of the left hand, and the foot puppeteer in charge of the feet.
+When you see the actual puppets, they are larger and more impressive than you would imagine, with their small heads and long limbs.
+It is captivating to watch the three puppeteers - the main puppeteer in charge of the head and right hand, the left puppeteer in charge of the left hand, and the foot puppeteer who performs with the feet - manipulate each puppet with such grace and ease.
 It is a moment when you can feel the charm of traditional art and the profound depth backed by history.

 The performance began with a commentary by the tayu, focusing on the plot, and throughout the performance, electronic subtitles were displayed on the left side of the stage.
-In addition, in the lobby, there was an introductory exhibit of Bunraku puppet theater, including panels showing the highlights and videos of the performance, allowing visitors to feel closer to this classical performing art.
+The lobby also featured an introductory exhibit on Bunraku puppet theater, including panels showing the highlights and videos of the performance, allowing visitors to experience this classical performing art up close.

-[Bunraku puppet theater commemorating the 60th anniversary of the Bunraku Association]
+[Bunraku Bunraku Puppet Theatre Commemorating the 60th Anniversary of the Bunraku Association]

-Venue: Kanagawa Prefectural Youth Center Momijizaka Hall [9-1 Momijigaoka, Nishi-ku, Yokohama, Kanagawa Prefecture]
+Venue: Kanagawa Prefectural Youth Center, Momijizaka Hall (9-1 Momijigakaoka, Nishi-ku, Yokohama, Kanagawa Prefecture)

 Yoshitsune Senbonzakura

-The Rokkakudo section, the Obiya section, and the Katsura River in the hazy journey
+The Rokkakudo Stage, the Obiya Stage, and the Katsura River in the Oboro

 ・Website here